acceptance_tests

 Authentication

 The authentication between the test execution and the incus servers are done via TLS certificates.
-A configuration file with the following structure is encoded as base64 and written to DMS_ACC_TEST_CONFIG_B64, which is a CI/CD variable that belongs to the Nunet group:
+A configuration file for the acceptance tests is encoded as base64 and written to DMS_ACC_TEST_CONFIG_B64, which is a CI/CD variable that belongs to the Nunet group.
+The file is then reconstructed and the file path is written to the environment variable DMS_ACC_TEST_CONFIG_FILE, which is then used by the acceptance tests to load the config file.

 incus_hosts: